ElysiumRL/cp77-PatternRecognitionHack/README.md

-# cp77-PatternRecognitionHack
+# Disclaimer
+*Please note that this mod is still in beta and not yet ready for publication.
+What you see here is a preview of the mod*

-Pattern Recognition Minigame mod for Cyberpunk 2077
+# Pattern Recognition Minigame